truenas/middleware/docs/userguide/index.rst

 Deduplication
 """""""""""""

-The
-*ZFS Deduplication*
-option warns that enabling dedup may have drastic performance implications and that compression should be used instead.
+The *ZFS Deduplication* option warns that enabling dedup may have drastic performance implications and that compression should be used instead.
 Before checking the deduplication box, read the section on deduplication in the `ZFS Overview <#1.1.4.7.ZFS Overview|outline>`_ first.
 This
 `article <http://constantin.glez.de/blog/2011/07/zfs-dedupe-or-not-dedupe>`_
 provides a good description of the value v.s. cost considerations for deduplication.

-**Unless you have a lot of RAM and a lot of duplicate data, do not change the default deduplication setting of “Off”.**
+**Unless you have a lot of RAM and a lot of duplicate data, do not change the default deduplication setting of “Off”.** The dedup tables used during deduplication need ~8 GB of RAM per 1TB of data to be deduplicated.
-** **
-The dedup tables used during deduplication need ~8 GB of RAM per 1TB of data to be deduplicated.
 For performance reasons, consider using compression rather than turning this option on.

-I
-f deduplication is changed to
-*On*
-, duplicate data blocks are removed synchronously.
+If deduplication is changed to *On*, duplicate data blocks are removed synchronously.
 The result is that only unique data is stored and common components are shared among files.
-If deduplication is changed to
-*Verify*
-, ZFS will do a byte-to-byte comparison when two blocks have the same signature to make sure that the block contents are identical.
+If deduplication is changed to *Verify*, ZFS will do a byte-to-byte comparison when two blocks have the same signature to make sure that the block contents are identical.
 Since hash collisions are extremely rare, verify is usually not worth the performance hit.

-**NOTE:**
-once deduplication is enabled, the only way to disable it is to use the **zfs set dedup=off dataset_name** command from
+**NOTE:** once deduplication is enabled, the only way to disable it is to use the **zfs set dedup=off dataset_name** command from
 `Shell <#1.9.2.Shell|outline>`_
 .
 However, any data that is already stored as deduplicated will not be un-deduplicated as only newly stored data after the property change will not be deduplicated.
 The only way to remove existing deduplicated data is to copy all of the data off of the dataset, set the property to off, then copy the data back in again.
-Alternately, create a new dataset with the
-*ZFS Deduplication*
-left as disabled, copy the data to the new dataset, and destroy the original dataset.
+Alternately, create a new dataset with the *ZFS Deduplication* left as disabled, copy the data to the new dataset, and destroy the original dataset.

 Compression
 """""""""""

-M
-ost media (e.g.
-*.mp3*
-,
-*.mp4*
-,
-*.avi*
-) is already compressed, meaning that you will increase CPU utilization for no gain if you store these files on a compressed dataset.
-However, if you have raw
+Most media (e.g. *.mp3*, *.mp4*, *.avi*) is already compressed, meaning that you will increase CPU utilization for no gain if you store these files on a compressed dataset.
+However, if you have raw *.wav* rips of CDs or *.vob* rips of DVDs, you will see a performance gain using a compressed dataset.
-*.wav*
-rips of CDs or
-*.vob*
-rips of DVDs, you will see a performance gain using a compressed dataset.
 When selecting a compression type, you need to balance performance with the amount of compression.
 The following compression algorithms are supported:

-*   **lz4: **
-    recommended compression method as it allows compressed datasets to operate at near real-time speed.
+*   **lz4:** recommended compression method as it allows compressed datasets to operate at near real-time speed.

-*   **gzip: **
-    varies from levels 1 to 9 where
-    *gzip fastest*
-    (level 1) gives the least compression and
-    *gzip *
-    *maximum*
-    (level 9) provides the best compression but is discouraged due to its performance impact.
+*   **gzip:** varies from levels 1 to 9 where *gzip fastest* (level 1) gives the least compression and *gzip maximum* (level 9) provides the best compression but is discouraged due to its performance impact.

-*   **zle: **
-    fast and simple algorithm to eliminate runs of zeroes.
+*   **zle:** fast and simple algorithm to eliminate runs of zeroes.
-    * *

-*   **lzjb: **
-    provides decent data compression, but is considered deprecated as lz4 provides much better performance.
+*   **lzjb:** provides decent data compression, but is considered deprecated as lz4 provides much better performance.

-If you leave the default of
+If you leave the default of *Inherit* or select
-*Inherit*
-or select
-*Off*
-, compression will not be used on the dataset.
+*Off*, compression will not be used on the dataset.

 Creating a zvol
 ^^^^^^^^^^^^^^^